moodymudskipper/typed/README.md

 We use it for 3 different things here :

   - set variable types in a script or the body of a function
-  - set argument typesin a function definition
+  - set argument types in a function definition
   - set return type of a function

 We detail those below.